What are the requirements for licensing examination?

 What is the job outlook for electricians?

-The U.S. Bureau of Labor Statistics expects about 23 percent in growth for electricians between 2010 and 2020, which is higher growth than the average of 14 percent expected among all occupations.
-This data basically confirms that people will still continue to require the use of electricity in their everyday lives.
-More importantly, they will need electricians to install, maintain and repair these electrical systems for years to come.
+The U.S. Bureau of Labor Statistics expects about 14% in growth for electricians between 2014 and 2024, which is higher growth than the average expected among all occupations.

 What are some personal requirements needed of electricians?